 But ye have an unction from the Holy One, and ye know all things, 1st John 2:20.

 The word "unction" is one of those words used only once in your King James Bible.
-It is a word derived from Latin and many languages such as Spanish and Portuguese have derived similar words from it.
+It is a word derived from Latin and there are many languages such as Spanish and Portuguese which have derived similar words from it.
 There are a couple of definitions in the Oxford English Dictionary that apply here.
 One of them is a throwback to Catholicism or ritualistic Protestantism; The action of anointing with oil as a religious rite or symbol.

 For those of us familiar with such rituals we remember the process of confirmation.
 The very existence of confirmation as a sacrament or a ritual in a denomination is proof of the inevitable humanizing and degradation that takes place as a bible truth is slowly deformed into some mockery of the truth for which it once stood.

 The Bible Dictionary that is often reprinted in a Cambridge Bible and adequately reflects the position of the Church of England says this of confirmation;